Covid-19: Changes to SWLP services

 All changes to services will be added to this page, so please check the page regularly to confirm which services have been affected.

 There are a number of changes to our immunology services.

-Routine analysis of faecal samples for alpha-1 antitrypsin, or urine samples for protein electrophoresis is not currently being carried out, due to the most recent advice from PHE about the risk of transmission of coronavirus from these samples.
+Routine analysis of faecal samples for alpha-1 antitrypsin is not currently being carried out, due to the most recent advice from PHE about the risk of transmission of coronavirus from these samples.
 Any requests received will be reported with a standard comment explaining why these tests are not being run.

-If any of these tests are considered essential for a patient’s care, please call the Immunology Consultants on 020 8725 5106 to discuss whether arrangements can be made to analyse a specific sample.
+If these tests are considered essential for a patient’s care, please call the Immunology Consultants on 020 8725 5106 to discuss whether arrangements can be made to analyse a specific sample.

 Tau protein (asialotrasferrin) for suspected CSF leak

 The Immunology laboratory is unable to analyse samples for Tau protein (asialotrasferrin) for suspected CSF leak if the sample is taken from the respiratory tract, eg nasal leak, unless the patient is confirmed as being Covid-19 negative.
 Samples taken from other sites, eg ears or surgical wounds, will be analysed.